 They’re calling for more snow this weekend in my neck of the woods and I’m over it.
 But at the same time, it’s not so bad.
 What better reason to stay inside and read all day than “I’m fucking snowed in!”
 Joy.

 This is the story of Fred and Edwina Rogers, who were quite literally, put on ice.

 Continue reading “True Crime Tuesday: The Ice Box Murders”

 As we saw in my post yesterday, 2019 was kind of a giant turd for me in terms of my reading choices.
 Going through my list, I only rated three books as five-star reads out of the 50 books I read, and one of those was a short-story, so…

-I just wasn’t feeling it last year, but 2020 is already looking up *knock on wood*… except for that fucking book I just read that was published by James Patterson’s imprint, goddamnit!
-I didn’t realize it had Patterson’s fingers in it until it was too late.
+I just wasn’t feeling it last year, but 2020 is already looking up *knock on wood*…except for that fucking book I just read that was published by James Patterson’s imprint, goddamnit!
+I didn’t realize it had Patterson’s fingers in it (on it?) until it was too late.
 I’ll be more careful in the future, but as far as I’m concerned, the book was Patterson adjacent and doesn’t break my New Years resolution!
 Get away from me with that negativity!

 Continue reading “Fave Five: My Top Reads of 2019!”

 “No one walks around holding their ugliest sin in the palm of their hand, staring at it.”

 William Morrow | 2019

 Main Character: Too old to have not dealt with high school horrors yet.